Azareal/Gosora/CONTRIBUTING.md

 Try to prefix commits which introduce a lot of bugs or otherwise has a large impact on the usability of Gosora with UNSTABLE.

+If anything seems suspect, then feel free to bring up an alternative, although I'd rather not get hung up on the little details, if it's something which is purely a matter of opinion.

 # Coding Standards

 All code must be unit tested where ever possible with the exception of JavaScript which is untestable with our current technologies, tread with caution there.